 Luxury kitchen faucet brands Newport Brass and Waterstone both offer pieces that will perform perfectly for years and look gorgeous at the same time.
-Both brands offer over two dozen finish options, solid brass and stainless steel construction, and are based in California.
+Both offer more than two dozen finish options as well as solid brass and stainless steel construction, and are based in California.
 On the surface, they seem very similar, but there are differences for you to consider.

 Newport Brass offers, on average, almost 30 different finishes for its kitchen faucets.
-Traditional choices like polished chrome and brushed nickel are represented, but so is unlaquered brass, which patinas over time; antique copper; French gold; gunmetal and gloss black.
+Traditional choices like polished chrome and brushed nickel are represented, but so is unlacquered brass (which patinas over time) antique copper, French gold, gunmetal and gloss black.
 A number of Newport Brass finishes are listed as PVD (physical vapor deposition), a process by which the molecules of the finish are bonded to the metal underneath.
 A PVD finish is heartier with superior resistance to tarnishing, discoloring, corrosion and scratching.

 Every finish at both Newport Brass and Waterstone is considered custom because your faucet isn't plated until you order it.
 If you choose one of these brands, your lead time could be up to six weeks so plan accordingly.

 Newport Brass and Waterstone both offer faucets crafted of solid brass components.
 Water is hard on the inside of your kitchen faucet, and metal parts don't wear like less expensive materials.
 Using metal components gives you the security of knowing your faucet can stand up to the busiest room in your home.
 Waterstone's traditional styles are built from solid brass while its contemporary designs are crafted from solid stainless steel.